akshatspeaking/AC-JS-functions/Ex1-explanation.md

 - Functions always return a value.
 In JavaScript, if there is no return statement it will return `undefined`
 - **Functions are objects.**

-For example you want a function to take two input from user and convert the value in number and sum them.
+For example you want a function to take two input from user and convert the values to number and sum them.
 So the steps to do this would be

 1. Take a number using `prompt` from user and store them in variable named `numA`
 2. Take another number and store them in variable called `numB`